cosmos/cosmos-sdk/docs/spec/distribution/end_block.md

 # End Block

-At each endblock, the fees received are sorted to the proposer, community fund, and global pool.
+At each endblock, the fees received are allocated to the proposer, community fund, and global pool.
 When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve community tax is then charged, then the remainder is distributed